South Park: Bigger, Longer & Uncut: Release

 As predicted through the characters' actions in the film, there were numerous news reports of underage patrons unsuccessfully attempting to sneak into the film.
-There were also reports of adolescents seeing the film under the pretense of purchasing tickets to Wild Wild West, which was released on the same date.
+There were also reports of adolescents seeing the film under the pretense of purchasing tickets to Warner Bros.'
+Wild Wild West, which was released on the same date.
 This was a result of an industry-wide crackdown on such attempts, as proposed by President Bill Clinton in response to the moral panic generated by the Columbine High School massacre two months before the film's release.
 The film was cited, along with American Pie, as an explicit film released in the summer of 1999 tempting underage youth to sneak into theaters.
 There were similar reports of the film attracting an underage crowd when the film was released in the United Kingdom in August 1999.

 In the aftermath of Columbine in relation to the film's release, Parker was questioned whether he felt "youth culture [was] under fire", to which he commented: "[I]t's amazingly strange, because that climate is what the movie is all about, and we wrote it more than a year ago.
 So when [Columbine] happened, we were like, 'Wow.'
 What we wrote about in this movie came true in terms of people's attitudes.
 The movie is also about war, and then that happened, too."
 Hayes responded to conservatives urging prudishness as a cure for society's ills: "If we give in to that and allow [entertainment] to become a scapegoat, you might wind up living in who-knows-what kind of state...
 If you believe in [your artistic vision] and you've got a moral conviction, take it to 'em!"
 The rating of the film later brought comparisons to Stanley Kubrick's Eyes Wide Shut, which was released in theaters in a digitally altered and censored version two weeks after South Park; the original cut was rated NC-17 before Warner Bros. altered it to ensure an R rating.
 In response to these debates and controversy, Stone called the MPAA a "bumbling, irresponsible organization".

+The film was theatrically re-released for two nights by Fathom Events on June 23 and June 26, 2024, to coincide with the film's 25th anniversary.